 When I first tasted this layered sweet potato, spinach, and mushroom ‘lasagna’ in the Sole Restaurant and Wine Bar in Waterloo, Ontario, it occurred to me that I might just have been making lasagna all wrong, all my life.

 I wasn’t prepared for how beautiful this dish would be.
 Not truly a lasagna since it does not have any noodles in it – it is actually more akin to a layered vegetarian terrine.
-At a dinner in the 150 year old Seagram building, a dear and trusted friend (my writing mentor / editor) suggested I try this.
+At a dinner in the 150-year-old Seagram building, a dear and trusted friend suggested I try this.
 Sole’s menu reads, “Sweet Potato Lasagna – layered sweet potatoes, leeks, shiitake and Portobello mushrooms, feta and mozzarella, vodka rose sauce.”

 I knew from the first mouthful that I loved this dish.
 Packed with super-food vegetables it’s a nutritional powerhouse, but more importantly, the combination of flavours and textures is simply perfect.
 Robust, creamy, intensely flavourful, slightly salty because of the cheese, and yet, ever so slightly sweet and fragrant thanks to the layers of finely sliced sweet potatoes acting in place of the traditional noodles.
 Love at first bite.

 This recipe requires a bit of preparation.
 I don’t have a mandolin because I’m afraid if I did, I’d probably slice more than just the vegetables and end up in the emergency room.
 Plus despite all my hours in the kitchen – I work at not loading up my kitchen with rarely used gadgets.
-I’m a big believer in some good wooden cutting boards and excellent knives.
-You’ll need either a very good knife or a mandolin to slice the potatoes thinly enough for this recipe.
+But you’ll need either a very good knife or a mandolin to slice the sweet potatoes thinly enough for this recipe.
 In addition – you’ll probably need a food processor (or endless patience for chopping).
 I’ve got a tiny Kitchen Aid food processor.
 I use it constantly.
 Mostly for hummus but also for pesto and soup and definitely for this lasagna.

 Please try this wonderful dish.
-It is my absolute new favourite and everyone I’ve served it to simply loves it.
-If you’re serving it a dinner party – make the vodka blush sauce and serve it on the side.
+If you’re serving it to others – make the vodka blush sauce and serve it on the side.
 A simple green salad with nuts and dried cranberries and a loaf of sourdough served alongside would make a fantastic meal for a vegetarian dinner.
 Nobody will miss the meat.

 Sweet potato, spinach, and mushroom lasagna